-In culture including festivals and celebrations including rituals, ceremonies, rites, religious gatherings, music, community, cultural and sport events, fetes and more.
-Get involved and become part of a growing community of scholars within this diverse and Interdisciplinary field.
+In culture which includes, festivals and celebrations including rituals, ceremonies, rites, religious gatherings, music, community, cultural and sport events, fetes and more.
+FCRE is a network of volunteers, get involved and become part of a growing community of scholars within this diverse and Interdisciplinary field.
 Visit our blog page.

 "The Edinburgh Festival is thought to be the world’s largest arts festival" and sold 1.9 million tickets in 2013 (UNESCO, 2015).

 There are many festivals in major European countries, with France coming out on top with 1,000 (UNESCO, 2015).

 The Smithsonian Folklife Festival, usually a two-week event has attracted 23,000 musicians during its time (UNESCO, 2015).

 In New Zealand "there was a net economic benefit to the country of US$32 million, in contrast to the US$143 million benefit claimed by event organizers” (UNESCO, 2015).

 'March of the Mokos' shared by Dr. Kim Johnson, Former Director of the Carnival Institute of Trinidad & Tobago.